 $$P \propto C_0 \cdot \alpha_I \cdot N_I \cdot N_M + C_1 \cdot \alpha_O \cdot N_O \cdot N_M$$ where N_I and N_O denote the number of external input plus state lines and external output plus state lines for the FSM, C_0 and C_1 are regression coefficients which are empirically derived from low-level simulation of previously designed standard cell controllers, α_I and α_O denote the switching activities on the external input plus state lines and external output plus state lines, and finally N_M denotes the number of minterms in an optimized cover of the FSM and is related to the area of the two-level implementation of the circuit.
-Thus, having computed lower and upper bounds on the total power consumption of the sequential circuit, we can derive lower and upper bounds on the total power values.
+Thus, having computed lower and upper bounds on the switching activity, we can derive lower and upper bounds on the total power consumption of the sequential circuit.

-Other efforts in the direction of estimating the area (complexity) of a circuit have been presented in [17, 18], but the problem is far from being solved.
-In [17], a measure of the circuit area is deduced by using the average number of literals per essential prime implicant.
-A multiple-output circuit is transformed into a single-output equivalent circuit and its area is estimated using the results in [19] for single-output boolean functions.
-In [18], as an estimate for the area of the target circuit, the authors propose a measure which is linear in the number of nodes in Binary Decision Diagram (BDD) associated with the circuit.
-However, since we want to keep the independence from the actual implementation of the circuit, none of these approaches is directly applicable in our case because the state encoding is unknown.
+Other efforts in the direction of estimating the area of a circuit have been presented in [15][16], but the problem is far from being solved.
+However, since we want to keep the independence from the actual implementation of the circuit, none of these approaches is directly applicable in our case (because the state encoding is unknown).
 Thus, we need an encoding-independent measure for the complexity of the circuit.
-Our proposed measure is based on the size of the minimal symbolic cover of the FSM [20].
+To this end, our proposed measure is based on the size of the minimal symbolic cover of the FSM [17].

 The paper is organized as follows.
-In Sections 2 and 3, we present the lower and upper bounds, the complexity of their calculation and discuss their relationship with other possible bounds.
-The applicability of the lower and upper bounds in a high-level power model is discussed in Section 4 and the experimental results are presented in Section 5.
-Section 6 concludes the paper and summarizes our main contribution.
+In Sections II and III, we present the lower and upper bounds, the complexity of their calculation and discuss their relationship with other possible bounds.
+The applicability of the lower and upper bounds in a high-level power model is discussed in Section IV and the experimental results are presented in Section V. Section VI concludes the paper and summarizes our main contribution.